vuestorefront/vue-storefront/packages/core/docs/getting-started/internationalization.md

 }
 ```
 ## Configuring cookie attributes

-You can overwrite the default `currency`, `locale`, and `country` cookie attributes set by the `@vue-storefront/nuxt` module and add new ones.
-Simply create a new `cookieOptions` object for the `i18n` configuration object in the `nuxt.config.js` file and specify the attributes you'd like the cookies to hold.
+You can overwrite the default `currency`, `locale`, and `country` cookie attributes set by the `@vue-storefront/nuxt` module or add new ones.
+Create a new `cookieOptions` object for the `i18n` configuration object in the `nuxt.config.js` file and specify the attributes you'd like the cookies to have.

 ```js
 // nuxt.config.js